The Holy Grail of Encore Editorials: Newlyweds 9-Gown Photoshoot Across Israel

 Within a few weeks, our playful jests of “what if’s” and bucket list banter quickly evolved from a hypothetical vision, to the full-blown creative collaboration we’ve since deemed the “Encore Editorial;” a real couples post-wedding photo shoot, elevated not only by a team of professionals, but by all the locations and risk-taking looks one can’t always accomplish on a single wedding day.
 But give us three days for an Israeli adventure (…pause for sound of flood gates opening) and you may as well start the preemptive social media apologies now.

-We were already planning to spend much of 2018 toting Canons and couture through white sand deserts in the Southwest and abandoned mansions in South Caicos.
+We were already planning to spend much of this year toting Canons and couture through white sand deserts in the Southwest and abandoned mansions in South Caicos.
 It seemed the only reasonable way to conclude our season of destination shoots was with one final capstone collaboration, and as much extravagance as TSA would legally allow.

 ::Cue camels, drones, Jerusalem::

 Our vision was to capture the newlyweds in glamorous fashion, celebrating their love in every terrain, from the maze of Israel’s most intricate cities, to the mirage of it’s desert terrains.
 But perhaps what was most impossible to ignore, were the themes of religion and rule that characterize the region—evoking a sense of regality and spiritual significance with every towering turret and ancient city gate.
 It was at that intersection of history and holy ground, fashion and faith, where we found our concept for the couple’s shoot.